 Depending on how you plan to see the island, your luggage is going to vary massively.
 Some people opt for the backpacking approach, in which case packing light is essential.
 Others opt for an inexpensive hotel or Airbnb, in which case, go crazy!

 Whichever way you’re planning to experience Barbados, there is a selection of items that you really shouldn’t be without.

 Protect Yourself From the Sun

-Another item that will prove invaluable is a comprehensive, but handbag-sized guidebook.
+Another item that will prove invaluable is a comprehensive (but handbag-sized) guidebook.
 The Rough Guide to Barbados is small enough to slip into a pocket but still provides tons of information on places of historical interest, as well as some good restaurant recommendations.

 A Word on Clothing

-On some island holidays, it’s possible to get away with little more than your swimming costume.
-Whilst that’s perfect for the seafront in Barbados, the style of dress in towns and villages is more conservative.
+On some island holidays, it’s possible to get away with little more than your swimsuit.
+While that’s perfect for the seafront in Barbados, the style of dress in towns and villages is more conservative.

-Men should be sure to pack a t-shirt to cover up in towns and women should pack a light sundress for the daytime and possibly something to cover the shoulders too.
+Men should be sure to pack a t-shirt to cover up in towns, and women should pack a light sundress for the daytime and possibly something to cover the shoulders too.

-Another thing to note, particularly for fans of ‘army-chic’, is that emulating a police officer or member of the military in Barbados is taken very seriously.
+Another thing to note, particularly for fans of ‘army-chic,’ is that emulating a police officer or member of the military in Barbados is taken very seriously.
 Avoid camouflage print and military-style garments, as these are the kind of items that genuinely could land you in trouble.

 Where to Stay in Barbados on a Budget